chsubhasis/ai-tutor-subhasis/README.md

 - AI_Tutor_FT.ipynb is only to fine tune the model and save in Hugging Face space.
 This will not be required to exeute to launch the app.
 - AI_Tutor_RAG.ipynb is for RAG implementation.
 This is modularized and moved to app.py.
 - This project used below:
-    - finetuned LLM in the app.
+    - finetuned LLM in the app : The model "chsubhasis/ai-tutor-towardsai" was fine tuned and saved in HF space.
+The same fine tuned model along side the tokenizer are used wihtin getLLM()
 - Data collection and curation process leverages structured JSON
 - metadata filtering
 - RAG evaluation
 - Prompt cahcing
 - For RAG evaluation, Hit Rate: 0.50, Mean Reciprocal Rank (MRR): 0.50.
 Used simple eval set.
 - During execution, app will ask to enter HuggingFace access token.
 So, be ready with that.